-The Delta 3 is inherently stable at full speed, C riser control is very effective up to about 3⁄4 speed, however during the last few cms of speed bar travel C riser control on its own becomes less effective and can lead to a collapse.
+The Alpina 3 is inherently stable at full speed, C riser control is very effective up to about 3⁄4 speed, however during the last few cms of speed bar travel C riser control on its own becomes less effective and can lead to a collapse.
 When flying faster than 3⁄4 speed, we recommend to control the pitch of the wing actively using a combination of the speed bar and C riser input.
-If you feel the nose of the wing start to collapse or pitch forward whilst accelerated the first action should be to release the speed bar impulsively and then make any necessary C riser input, always release the speed bar first before making any C inputs.
+If you feel the nose of the wing start to

+Never apply the brakes whilst using the speed system - it makes the wing more prone to collapse. collapse or pitch forward whilst accelerated the first action should be to release the speed bar impulsively and then make any necessary C riser input, always release the speed bar first before making any C inputs.
 Using the combined active speed bar/C riser control technique you will be able to maximise your speed and efficiency whilst minimising the likelihood of collapses.